rednir/wow2/COMMANDS.md

  - `!wow yt set-announcements-channel [CHANNEL]`
      - Sets the channel where notifications about new videos will be sent.

+ - `!wow yt test-poll`
+     - Check for new videos.

 ## Voice
  - `!wow vc list [optional:PAGE]`